bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-03-29-to-sleep-with-anger.md

-<![endif]-->

 **SPOILER WARNING** The following notes give away the film’s ending.

 Charles Burnett’s intriguing mix of melodrama and allegorical fable has a seemingly happy middle-class African-American family living in Los Angeles visited by an old friend (Glover) from the South – a somewhat mysterious charmer whose presence proves disruptive for his hosts.
 Exploring the discrepancies of past and present, Christianity and mysticism, tradition and modernity, the film is at once enigmatic, thought-provoking and witty.
 **bfi.org.uk**

 In Charles Burnett’s films, you always have to keep an eye on the kids, who are rarely main characters but play pivotal roles nonetheless.
 Consider his brilliant debut _Killer of Sheep_ (1977), a neorealism-inspired drama of everyday life in LA’s predominantly African-American Watts district.
 Its unforgettable first scene depicts a small, cowed-looking boy being lectured by a stern off-screen father-figure on the importance of fighting back against bullies in order to be a real man.
 After this bracing opening, we don’t see this moon-eyed lad again – we never even find out who he is – but the point is sharp enough: innocence rarely lasts long for black children in this impoverished suburb, scarred by residential segregation, racist police brutality and the violent uprisings of 1965.
 In the rest of _Killer of Sheep_, children – playful sprites full of hope and humour – pepper the landscape.
 They are poignant counterpoints to the drudgery-stricken adults; funhouse mirrors of their own sad futures.